Designating Your Gift

 You may decide to donate to a local fatherhood program in a community that is special to you.
 Here are our local fatherhood programs and the counties they serve:

-- A Father's Place - Serving Horry, Georgetown, Marion, and Williamsburg Counties
+- A Father's Place - Serving Horry, Georgetown, Marion, Berkeley, and Williamsburg Counties

-- Lancaster Fatherhood Project - Serving Chester, Lancaster, York, and Union Counties
+- Lancaster Fatherhood Project - Serving Lancaster, York, Chester, and West Chesterfield Counties

-- Man 2 Man Fatherhood Initiative - Serving Chesterfield, Darlington, Dillon, Florence, and Marlboro Counties
+- Man 2 Man Fatherhood Initiative - Serving Marlboro, Dillon, Darlington, East Chesterfield and Florence Counties

 Perhaps you are interested in a specific program initiative the Center addresses through local direct services or one of the Center's growing areas of expertise.
 Consider a contribution to one of the following Center Strategic Initiatives: